liuchengxu/space-vim/layers/+vim/which-key/README.md

 ## Description

 This layer displayes the avaliable key bindings automatically.
-Note that it's still experimental.

 ## Install